 The ex-transgender movement

 In rare cases, a person who has regret about a gender transition also decides to get money or attention by joining the “ex-trans” movement, also called “political detransition.”
 Some work to limit or even end access to trans health services for others.
 Some even work to take away trans people’s other rights.
-They usually blame others for their transition instead of taking personal responsibility for their own choices.
+They usually blame others for their transition instead of taking personal responsibility for their own decisions.

 The people they blame can include: